WMCB-Tech/qemu-run-scripts/README.md

 # qemu-run-scripts
 Setting up VirtIO Devices is pain in the butt

+Using all possible virtio devices for enhanced performance

 Do not copy-paste this unless you know what you're doing and the guest OS supports this

 Without KVM (For Termux/Without QXL)